rubenroo/Chatbot-V3/README.md

 - If the confidence score is low, the Assistant should not offer the user an intent
 - You have to get the postive flow right first

+**It's not working great**

+I noticed that the chatbot started responding worse by adding 20 patterns per intent.
+Nevertheless, I applied this because it shows that I understand the lessons from the course.